What’s in this article

 Group Orientation

-Moreover, family is considered to be at the center of Malaysia’s social structure, with great emphasis placed on unity, loyalty, and respect for elders.
+Moreover, family is considered to be at the centre of Malaysia’s social structure, with great emphasis placed on unity, loyalty, and respect for elders.
 Nonetheless, family is where an individual can be guaranteed both emotional and financial support, providing a strong foundation for personal well-being.
 Furthermore, families tend to be extended, although this varies in larger cities where modernization and urbanization may influence family dynamics.
 Additionally, the cultural importance of family extends beyond immediate relatives, often encompassing a broader network of relatives who contribute to the support system and reinforce traditional values.

 The Concept of Face